Teaching Internationally & Edutours

 2019 Trip to East Africa

-This video sums up the 1MT/Queen’s Faculty of Education 2019 Alt-Prac to Tanzania and Rwanda.
+1MT/Queen’s Faculty of Education 2019 Alt-Prac to Tanzania and Rwanda.
 It has been a month of learning, discovery, and fun for the amazingly talented, hardworking and resilient teacher candidates and faculty from Queen’s University, the 1MT program development team, and teachers and students from the many schools that they worked.

 Today I had the incredible opportunity to share my knowledge of digital literacy with my fellow colleagues.
 The teachers shared insightful and creative ways of how they are using social media in the classroom and demonstrated how students can benefit from using relevant platforms to engage their students.
 The professional dialogue we shared was inspiring and educational.
 I thank them for their enthusiastic participation and I look forward to sharing more resources and strategies in the future.
 I also want to thank 1million teachers and Queen’s University for providing me the opportunity to take part in such an incredible adventure to expand my professional teaching community.